-There’s a large growth in mobile computing, with an increased use of handheld devices.
+There’s a large growth in mobile computing with the increased use of handheld devices.
 And a demand that those function as well, or maybe even better than desktop computers.
-That portablility demands a small size, and a limited means of entering information into the devices.
-Some handhelds have evolved shortcuts to letting people enter information, but those methods are limited.
+However, that portability demands a small size and a limited means of entering information into the devices.
+Some handhelds have evolved shortcuts to let people enter information, but those methods are limited.

 Even users of desktop computers may want help with data entry or such things as spelling and grammar checkers.